-Electrical work training permit allows a person to do particular training and gain the experience needed for eligibility requirements of an electrical work licence.
+An electrical work training permit allows you to do particular training and gain the experience you need to be eligible for an electrical work licence.

 - electrical industry endorsed training packages

 The RTO must have relevant electro technology resources for you to be deemed competent and provide you with a qualification or statement of attainment.

 You don't need a permit to complete training if you're: